AtmoFX/bigint/documentation/fibonacci.md

 ### Memoization

 Caching the successive Fibonacci numbers can cut both branches of the naive algorithm.
-With a cache, there is no need going all the way back to $f_1$, which the naive approach does $\approx 2^n$ times.
+With a cache, there is no need going all the way back to $f_1$, which the naive approach does $f_n$ times.

 ```c++
 #include <vector>